BibleResearch/bibleresearch.github.io/src/content/posts/what-is-prayer.md

 # What is Prayer?

-The most basic and robust definition I can muster is:
+The most basic and robust definition I can think of is:

 > Prayer is talking to God.